dekkersb/dekkersb/README.md

 ### 📲 Contact

-Created by: [I'm an inline-style link](https://www.linkedin.com/in/bart-dekkers-6437191a0/) - feel free to contact!
+Created by: [Bart Dekkers](https://www.linkedin.com/in/bart-dekkers-6437191a0/) - feel free to contact!